 Step 1: Prepare the Customer List

-The first thing you need before creating the custom audience based on Lifetime value with CSV is to prepare a spreadsheet with the customer information.
-Create a column for each of the customers details such as email, phone number, first name, last name, city, state, country, date of birth, age, zip code, and gender.
+The first thing you need before creating the custom audience based on Lifetime value with CSV is to prepare a spreadsheet with customers’ information.
+Create a column for each of the customers’ details such as email, phone number, first name, last name, city, state, country, date of birth, age, zip code, and gender.
 Add as many identifiers as you can because more identifiers mean better matching and specificity.
 If you need a template to use to create the list, download it from Facebook here.

 Below is a table showing how to format customers lists according to Facebook.